Talitsa, Talitsky District, Sverdlovsk Oblast: Economy

 Food, biochemical and pharmaceutical (chlortetracycline) industries have traditionally been strong in Talitsa.
 Forestry occupies another large section of the town's economy.
-The Talitsa Forestry College hosts a large collection of plants in its arboretum downtown Talitsa.
+The Talitsa Forestry College hosts a large collection of plants in its arboretum in downtown Talitsa.
 The town is also famous for its handmade carpets.
+A spa resort area near the town has spring-fed and mud baths, and the water is also bottled for sale as a medicinal drink.

 Transportation

-The city can reached by train, which stops in nearby Troitsky, or by car via Moscow-Peking road.
+Talitsa can reached by train to Troitsky, or by road.